 - 1. Input data: Providing access to and knowledge of input data sources.
 This can range from recommending new data sources to be incorporated, to contributing to the interpretation and understanding of the data available. - 2.
 Methods improvement: Providing technical expertise on methodological approaches, assumptions, and model development.
-This can be specific to a disease, risk factor, injury, or impairment of expertise, or to a geography or methodological framework as a whole. - 3.
-Preliminary results: Providing feedback on the validity and interpretation of preliminary results before they are finalized for that estimation cycle. - 4.
-Capstone publications: Commenting on drafts of the GBD capstone publications with a focus on the presentation, discussion, and implications of key results. - 5.
+This can be specific to a disease, risk factor, injury, or impairment of expertise, or to a geographic location or methodological framework. - 3.
+Results: Providing feedback on the validity and interpretation of results before they are finalized for that estimation cycle. - 4.
+GBD publications: Commenting on and participating as co-authors on drafts of the GBD publications with a focus on the presentation, discussion, and implications of key results. - 5.
 Outreach and policy uptake: - a.
-Translating the results of the GBD, in order to maximize policy uptake and action.
-For example: - i. speaking to decision-makers and influencers about how the GBD results can be used to support evidence-based decision-making
+Translating the results of the GBD to maximize policy uptake and action.
+For example: - i.
+Speaking to decision-makers and influencers about how the GBD results can be used to support evidence-based decision-making - ii.
+Supporting policy dialogues and presenting GBD results relevant to specific policy discussions - iii.
+Developing policy-relevant materials based on GBD findings - b.
+Utilizing GBD publications and visualization tools, including with key public health stakeholders and/or academic audiences.

-- ii. supporting policy dialogues and presenting GBD results relevant to specific policy discussions - iii. working with IHME to develop policy-relevant materials based on GBD findings - b.
-Utilizing GBD publications and visualization tools, including with key public health stakeholders and/or academic audiences. - c.
+- c.
 Sharing the GBD via events such as seminars and workshops. - d.
 Speaking to the media as appropriate, after completing relevant GBD media training.